 - 1. Share child abuse and neglect reporting policies with the foster parent.
 In the event that an allegation of abuse or neglect is made regarding a foster parent or member of their household, the LDSS or LCPA will follow established protocols ensuring the safety of the child. - 2.
 Explain contingency funding that may be available from the LDSS should the child cause damage to property. - 3.
 Ensure that a signed financial agreement is provided to the foster family and includes the date foster care payments will be made as well as the state approved maintenance rate structure. - 4.
 Consider respectfully the foster parents' questions, concerns, and ideas and offer reasonable explanations if the parties disagree.
 Agree not to threaten, discriminate or retaliate when decisions and practices are questioned. - 5.
+Provide the foster parents with all reasonably ascertainable background, medical, and psychological records of the child, including whether the child has been the subject of an investigation as the perpetrator of sexual abuse. - 6.
 Support the foster parent in exercising the Reasonable and Prudent Parent Standard in accordance with The Preventing Sex Trafficking and Strengthening Families Act, in decisions regarding the child's participation in age-appropriate activities as required in subsection D of § 63.2-904 of the Code of